mvaria/mvaria.github.io/index.md

 ## About Me

-I am a scientist whose research interests span theoretical and applied cryptography and its applications throughout and beyond computing & data sciences.
-Concretely, I have:
+My research interests span theoretical and applied cryptography and its applications throughout and beyond computing & data sciences.
+My work often involves one or more of the following:
-- Designed and developed crypto algorithms with provable, composable security guarantees.
+- Design and develop crypto algorithms with provable, composable security guarantees,
-- Deployed privacy-respecting systems for data scientists to work with data they cannot see.
+- Deploy privacy-respecting systems for data scientists to work with data they cannot see, or
-- Examined the social aspects of cryptography, including its impacts on law and public policy.
+- Examine the social aspects of cryptography, including its impacts on law and public policy.

 I work as an Associate Professor in the [Faculty of Computing & Data Sciences](https://www.bu.edu/cds-faculty/) at [Boston University](https://www.bu.edu/).
-I also serve as the director of the [CDS Hub for Civic Tech Impact](https://www.bu.edu/cds-faculty/research-impact/civic-tech/), co-director of [BU's Center for Reliable Information Systems & Cyber Security](https://www.bu.edu/riscs/), member of the [BU Security Group](https://www.bu.edu/cs/research-groups/security/busec/), and a founding member of the [Cyber Security, Law, and Society Alliance](https://www.bu.edu/hic/centers-initiatives-labs/cyber-alliance/).
+I serve as the director of the [CDS Hub for Civic Tech Impact](https://www.bu.edu/cds-faculty/research-impact/civic-tech/), co-director of [BU's Center for Reliable Information Systems & Cyber Security](https://www.bu.edu/riscs/), member of the [BU Security Group](https://www.bu.edu/cs/research-groups/security/busec/), and member of the [Cyber Security, Law, and Society Alliance](https://www.bu.edu/hic/centers-initiatives-labs/cyber-alliance/).
+I am also an affiliate of BU's [Computer Science department](https://www.bu.edu/cs/people/faculty/).

 I received a [PhD in Mathematics from MIT](https://dspace.mit.edu/handle/1721.1/64489) in 2010, and a [BSE from Duke University](https://math.duke.edu/undergraduate/graduation-with-distinction/senior-theses) in 2005.

 ## Teaching

-I have taught 15 courses at Boston University.
-Some courses have been co-taught with my esteemed colleagues at BU: [Azer Bestavros](https://azer.bestavros.net/), [Ran Canetti](https://www.bu.edu/cs/profiles/ran-canetti/), [Gabe Kaptchuk](https://www.cs.umd.edu/~kaptchuk/), [Andrei Lapets](https://lapets.io/), and [Andy Sellars](https://www.bu.edu/law/profile/andrew-sellars/).
+I have taught several courses at Boston University.
+Some have been co-taught with esteemed colleagues at BU: [Azer Bestavros](https://azer.bestavros.net/), [Ran Canetti](https://www.bu.edu/cs/profiles/ran-canetti/), [Gabe Kaptchuk](https://www.cs.umd.edu/~kaptchuk/), [Andrei Lapets](https://lapets.io/), and [Andy Sellars](https://www.bu.edu/law/profile/andrew-sellars/).

 - **Foundations of Data Science II** (DS 121): [fall 2024](https://piazza.com/bu/fall2024/ds121a/info), [fall 2023](https://piazza.com/bu/fall2023/ds121/info), [fall 2022](https://piazza.com/bu/fall2022/ds121/info), [spring 2022](https://piazza.com/bu/spring2022/ds121/info)
 - **Crypto for Data Science** (DS 453 / 653): spring [2024](https://piazza.com/bu/spring2024/ds453653/info), [2023](https://piazza.com/bu/spring2023/ds453653/info)